jmrod4/jmrod4tools/github_tips.markdown

 	$ git add .
 	$ git commit -m 'first commit'

-Create a remote repository
+Create a web repository

 - go to your user Dashboard on github and just click (create) "New Repository"
 - you will get a private access address

-Connect your remote and local repositiories using your private access address
+Connect your web and local repositiories using your private access address

 	$ git remote add origin git@github.com:youruser/yourproject.git

-And finally pass your commits to the remote repo
+And finally pass your commits to the web repo

 	$ git push origin master

 Fork an Existing Project
 ------------------------

-Fork an existing project repo
+Fork an existing project repo:

 - log into github.com as youruser
 - go to the project you wish to fork